-Additionally, Arapahoe/Douglas Works hired a Disability Resources Coordinator (DRC) to provide coordination of services with the Division of Vocational Rehabilitation, Continuum of Colorado, the Colorado Institute for the Blind, Continuum of Colorado, and all workforce programs under g.
+Additionally, Arapahoe/Douglas Works coordinates services with the Division of Vocational Rehabilitation, Continuum of Colorado, and the Colorado Institute for the Blind through all workforce programs, which supports the needs of and empowers individuals with disabilities.

+g.
 A description of how the local board will ensure the continuous improvement of eligible providers of services through the system and ensure that such providers meet the employment needs of local employers, and workers and jobseekers;